S1lence-z/2d-game/docs/program_docs.md

 5. **AnimatedSprite**: a class which takes several sprites and animates them at the desired speed
 6. **LevelGenerator**: a class which takes a list of platform prefabs and generates when the player gets near the next platform
 7. **Extensions**: a class which provides fuctions which can be used by any other class, they usually provide delay before doing something (loading a scene or calling a method)

+---

+# Assets

+There are **2 types** of assets in this game:

+1. **Custom Assets** - These are custom made assets which I made myself, they can be found in the **Custom Assets folder**.
+2. **Imported Assets** - These are assets that were made by somebody else, I downloaded them from the Unity Asset Store where they are published.
+These assets can be found in the **Imported Assets folder**.